Time of service fees listed below.

 Intro to Acupuncture: $50/50 minutes

 Interested in acupuncture?
 This session is a great opportunity for you to test out a private acupuncture treatment and decide whether or not acupuncture is right for you.
-If you want to continue with treatment, we’ll take $30 off of the new client intake session (note: this does not apply to packages).
 The session includes a mini-consultation and needle treatment.

 Your first appointment consists of a general health history, discussion about your understanding of how your body works, and an initial needle treatment.
 Following visits will last about 50 minutes.
 If possible, we ask that you not wear fragrances or make up to your appointment.
 This will help us to achieve a more accurate diagnosis for you.

-Facial Rejuvenation Acupuncture: $145/New Client Intake, $125/Needle Session, packages available
+Facial Rejuvenation Acupuncture: $175/New Client Intake (includes Needle Session), $145/Needle Session, packages available

 Based on traditional Chinese medical principals, facial rejuvenation acupuncture is a painless, non-surgical method to reduce the signs of aging.
 Treatment includes facial massage, essential oils, aromatherapy, electrical stimulation, acupuncture and specially calibrated tuning forks.
 Sometimes called the “acupuncture facelift,” facial rejuvenation is much more than just a cosmetic procedure.
 Combining facial and constitutional treatment, facial rejuvenation acupuncture not only addresses the external signs of aging, but the underlying causes of the aging process.
 After all, the face is ultimately a reflection of our internal health and emotional well-being.

 Frequently Asked Questions